 Web development has advanced in leaps and bounds over the past few years.
 The rapid increase in the popularity of mobile devices and mobile browsers means that it’s important to make sure that your website is attractive and fully responsive on devices of all shapes and sizes.

-Similarly, if you’re building a website that’s targeted primarily at those browsing via mobile devices, then you need to keep a few things in mind to make sure that you’re building the best website possible.
+Similarly you’re getting professional web designers, such as Slinky Web Design, to build a website that’s targeted primarily at those browsing via mobile devices, then you need to keep a few things in mind to make sure that you’re building the best website possible.
 Consider the following when developing a mobile website:

 Make Sure That You’re Using A Responsive Design

 Although most modern website templates and themes come with built-in mobile responsiveness, it’s extremely important to double and triple check this.

 Basically, a mobile responsive design is one which includes CSS3 code that allows your website to adapt to different screen sizes.
 Responsive code contains ‘break points’ that tell your website to render differently according to the size of the screen that it’s being displayed on.

 I’d recommend first checking that your site is well designed with respect to its responsiveness and mobile appearance.
 Then, I’d recommend checking its appearance on a wide range of different sized devices.